Injury Prevention Murphy, MO

 Injury Prevention for Older Murphy, MO Adults

-Falls in senior citizens accounted for more than 3 million emergency room visits and more than 34,000 fatalities.
-Research demonstrates that physical activity is a great method for preventing falls.
-Other conditions such as arthritis that develop over the course of several years can be slowed down by physical therapy exercises that keep your soft tissue and joints active.
-While seniors typically do not exert themselves as much as an athlete does, healthy strength, stability, flexibility, and good posture are great agents in injury prevention.
+Falls in senior citizens were responsible for over 3 million urgent care admissions and over 34,000 deaths.
+Studies show that being physical active can go a long way in preventing falls.
+Other conditions that cause pain like arthritis that develop over the course of several years can be slowed down by physical therapy exercises that keep your soft tissue and joints active.
+While the physical demands for older adults may not be as high as an athlete, appropriate strength, stability, flexibility, and good posture can greatly aid in injury prevention.

 Other services we offer in Murphy, MO include: